PSFC-HEDP/lettuce/readme.md

 - change the status recorded in run_outputs.csv from "pending" to "running" when it gets off the queue (right now it goes straight from "pending" to "completed" when it finishes, which is misleading.)
 - find a way to change the status recorded in run_outputs.csv to "cancelled" when it gets cancelled (it's rough because none of my code gets called when that happens).

-## some notes on LILAC and IRIS (or: one weird trick the LILAC user guide doesn't want you to know)
+## some notes on LILAC and IRIS (or: ten weird tricks the LILAC user guide doesn't want you to know)

 Do not call LILAC with a command-line argument!
 It will break all of the filenames.